Planning for an Azure File Sync deployment

 - The only scenario supported by Azure File Sync is Windows Server Failover Cluster with Clustered Disks

-- Failover Clustering is not supported on "Scale-Out File Server for application data" (SOFS) or on Clustered Shared Volumes (CSVs) or local disks.
+- Failover Clustering isn't supported on "Scale-Out File Server for application data" (SOFS) or on Clustered Shared Volumes (CSVs) or local disks.

 The Azure File Sync agent must be installed on every node in a Failover Cluster for sync to work correctly.